 Does Le Creuset work on induction?

 All Le Creuset cookware, excluding their stoneware range, is suitable for induction cooking.
 All with all great cookware heat up low and slow to start with when using metal cookware to avoid your dishes sticking.

 What Cookware Works on Induction Cooktops?

 In conclusion, an induction stovetop is a type of cooker that uses magnetic energy to generate heat and cook food.
 The most important consideration in selecting the appropriate pot or pan for this type of stove is its material because some materials will work well with it while others won’t.

-Materials like cast iron, black metal, stainless steel, anodized aluminum, and ceramic cookware are good choices as they have a high ferrous metal content.
+Materials like cast iron, black metal, stainless steel, anodized aluminum, carbon steel, and ceramic cookware are good choices as they have a high ferrous metal content.
 Materials you should avoid using include aluminum, copper, glass (unless specifically stated otherwise), silicone, and stainless steel as these materials do not contain any magnetic metals.